Announcement

 Adaptive Mountain Biking – Update Overview

-Break the Boundary has paused all adaptive mountain biking activities until further notice as it has come to our attention with the recent legislative review of e-rideables and e-bikes that our bikes do not comply with the relevant legislation, requiring all e-bikes to comply with EN 15194.
-These changes mean that our adaptive electric mountain bikes do not meet the legal definition of a bicycle and are therefore not currently permitted to be ridden under existing laws.
+It has come to our attention with the recent legislative review of e-rideables and e-bikes that our bikes do not comply with the relevant legislation, requiring all e-bikes to comply with EN 15194.
+This mean that our adaptive electric mountain bikes do not meet the legal definition of an e-bike and are therefore not currently permitted to be ridden under existing laws.

 This is a legislative issue, not a safety issue, and reflects a gap in how current laws account for adaptive cycling equipment.
 Break the Boundary has safely operated adaptive mountain biking programs for over 10 years with strong clinical, operational and governance frameworks in place.

 EN15194 is the European standard for Electrically Power Assisted Cycles (EPAC) and is widely adopted in Australia to define compliant e-bikes.
 It specifies a maximum continuous motor power of 250W, with motor assistance cutting out at 25km/h.
-Due to the design and requirements of what adaptive bikes do, this means all of our adaptive mountain bikes are classified as illegal, unregistered motorbikes.
+Our adaptive bikes are currently not captured in this framework and therefore, not compliant.

 For Break the Boundary, the legislation itself has not recently changed.
-However, increased attention from the eRideables review prompted a compliance check, which identified that our bikes do not meet the current legal definition.
-We were not aware of the review during 2025 and did not have the opportunity to provide input on adaptive cycling requirements.
+However, increased attention from the eRideables review prompted a compliance check.

 If nothing has changed in the legislation in this review, why are we postponing the start of the season?